eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 ---
 title: "Hash tables"
-date: 2019-09-12T12:28:04+01:00
+date: 2019-09-28
 ---

-In this post you'll learn what hash tables are, why you would use them, and how they're used to implement dictionaries in the Python interpreter (CPython).<!--more-->
+In this post you'll learn what hash tables are, why you would use them, and how they're used to implement dictionaries in the most popular Python interpreter — CPython. <!--more-->

 ## What are hash tables?

-Hash tables are a data structure used for storing key/value pairs.
+Hash tables are an implementation of the **dictionary** abstract data type, used for storing key-value pairs.

+The main dictionary operations are:

+- `set_item(key, val)`
+- `get_item(key)`
+- `delete_item(key)`

+A dictionary is a useful data type that's implemented in most languages — as objects in JavaScript, hashes in Ruby, and dictionaries in Python.
+Many languages implement dictionaries with hash tables.

-A simple hash table stores items in an array.
-It calculates the index of an item using a **hashing function**.
+A **hash table** stores items in an array.
+The index for an item is calculated from the key using a **hashing function**, which generates a hash value from an input of arbitrary size.

 Commonly, this is done in two steps: